gpospelov/qt-mvvm/examples/saveloadproject/README.md

 directory.
 The same list will be used while reading `JSON` content from the directory and rebuilding models.

-Additionally, the user has to provide it with few callbacks, which will be used to ask the user
+Additionally, the user has to provide it with few callbacks, which will be used

 + to select a new directory
 + to select an existing directory